clojure-emacs/cider/doc/configuration.md

 navigate there.
 If you configure `cider-jdk-src-paths`, you can also click the Java file links to navigate there.

+On Windows and macOS the JDK source code is bundled with the JDK.
+On Windows its typical location is `C:\Program Files\Java\{jdk-version}\src.zip` and on macOS its `/Library/Java/JavaVirtualMachines/{jdk-version}/Contents/Home/src.zip`.

+On Linux distributions usually the source code is distributed as a separate package.
-Here's how do get the JDK source on Ubuntu:
+Here's how do get the JDK 8 source on Ubuntu:

     sudo apt install openjdk-8-source